Laf111/CEMU-Batch-Framework/README.md

     - **save settings PER user (including GFX and mods packs) and per host,**
     - **game stats per user (using all version of CEMU that supports it) for all hosts used**

 - **Making easier the installation of many versions of CEMU to launch your games (keeping as stable as possible for your games and your rig).
-No need to use the CEMU auto update feature (or you might check new release before updating your main install;**
+No need to use the CEMU auto update feature (or you might check new release before updating your main install);**

 - **Switch freely from a version of CEMU to another for a given game, and play with the same data you had on the first one;**